 3Trees within the ROW buffer must be appropriately sized in mature form so that conflicts with overhead utilities, lighting, and signs are avoided.
 The clustering of trees and use of palms within the ROW buffer will add design flexibility and reduce conflicts.
+Trees and shrubs may not be planted closer than 3 feet to any sidewalk or bike path or to the right-of-way of Estero Boulevard (see § 6-4).

-- (4) Public facilities.
-Public and quasi-public facilities, including, but not limited to, places of worship, parks, utility facilities, government offices, neighborhood recreational facilities, and private schools must provide a type C or F buffer if, in the absence of such a buffer, the proposed development will have a significantly adverse impact on adjacent existing residential uses. - (5) Easements.
+(4) Public facilities.
+Public and quasi-public facilities, including, but not limited to, places of worship, parks, utility facilities, government offices, neighborhood recreational facilities, and private schools must provide a type C or F buffer if, in the absence of such a buffer, the proposed development will have a significantly adverse impact on adjacent existing residential uses.

+- (5) Easements.
 Buffer areas may not be located on any portion of an existing or dedicated street right-of-way or roadway easement.

-Variances or deviations from this requirement are prohibited.

-- (6) Vehicle visibility.
-Walls, berms and buffer plantings must not be placed so they violate the vehicle visibility requirements of § 34-662(b)(4). - (7) Development abutting natural bodies of water. - a.
+Variances or deviations from this requirement are prohibited. - (6) Vehicle visibility.
+Walls, berms and buffer plantings must not violate the vehicle visibility requirements of § 34-3131. - (7) Development abutting natural bodies of water. - a.
 There must be a 25-foot wide buffer landward from the mean high water line of all natural bodies of water, as defined in ch.
 34, except those portions of a shoreline having a seawall or retaining wall. - b.
 Existing vegetation within the buffer area must be retained.
 The removal or control of exotic pest plants must not involve the use of heavy mechanical equipment such as bulldozers, front end loaders, or hydraulic excavators, unless approved at the time of development order. - (8) Development abutting wetlands.
-There must be a 75-foot separation between wetlands and all buildings or other impervious surfaces, as mandated by Policy 4-C-12 of the Fort Myers Beach Comprehensive Plan. - (9) Use of buffer areas.
+There must be a 75-foot separation between wetlands and all buildings or other impervious surfaces, as mandated by Policy 4-C-12 of the Fort Myers Beach Comprehensive Plan (see § 34-638(c)). - (9) Use of buffer areas.
 Required buffers may be used for passive recreation such as pedestrian or bike paths, provided that: - a.
-No required trees or shrubs are eliminated; - b.
+No required trees or shrubs are eliminated: - b.
 Not more than 20 percent of the width of the buffer is impervious surface; - c.
 The total width of the buffer area is maintained; and - d.
 All other requirements of this chapter are met.